blackbaud-community/Blackbaud-CRM/API/Cookbook/readme.md

 ##Technologies##

-The following technologies, langages, and libraries are used:
+The following technologies, languages, and libraries are used:

 1. [PHP](http://www.php.net/)
 2. [jQuery 1.8.3](http://jquery.com/)